isomerpages/moe-teckgheepri/_our-school/School Services/Uniform Supplier.md

 |

-Should you need to purchase school uniform(s) for your child/ward , you may enter the school between 2.00pm to 3.00pm to visit the bookshop.
+Should you need to purchase school books/uniforms for your child/ward , you may enter the school between 2.00pm to 3.00pm to visit the bookshop.